 |Study area||Communication and Creative Media|

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

 State of the art resources

-The Bachelor of Film and Television (3 Year Program) is designed for those passionate about a career in film, television or related screen-based media in the Australian or International Film Industry.
+The Bachelor of Film and Television is designed for students passionate about a career in film, television or related screen-based industries.
+Potential career outcomes include producer, director, screenwriter, cinematographer, editor, sound designer, or production designer in the Australian or international film industry.

 The Bachelor of Film and Television program comprises 24 subjects, as follows:

 - CORE11-001 Critical Thinking and Communication (CORE 1)

 - CORE11-002 Leadership and Team Dynamics (CORE 2)

 - CORE11-003 Ethical Thought and Action (CORE 3)

 - Film & TV Editing (FITV12-203)